News

 "If it’s tempered, pop — we go, 'OK!'
 If it’s laminated, we have to work a bit harder to get through that," said Don Matchette, senior firefighter at the Nampa Fire Department.

-That can waste valuable time.
+That could waste valuable time.

-"You just need to know so you can take appropriate action.
-Which door glass am I going to break if I need to break one?"
+“You just need to know so you can take appropriate action — which door glass am I going to break if I need to break one?”
 Heaton said.